Aniruddhakhedkar/EDA_for_Chinese_Automotive_Company_Teclov_Chinese/README.md

 ## Objectives_of_the_Analysis-

-1) To determine variables that are significant in predicting the price of a car.
+1) To determine variables that are significant in predicting the price of a car
-2) How these variables describes the price of a car.
+2) How these variables describes the price of a car

 ## EDA_Methodology_Employed-